It’s about 2.5 miles from the centre of town: this corresponds to about a ten minute cycle into town.

 There are a couple of essentials all should get.

 - A bell

-Walking is a lot rarer in Girton, but doable, if you want, or if you just fancy some time out.
-It’s about a 40 minute walk to town, and it’s just a straight road in.
-For those doing humanities, there’s a new shortcut via Eddington.
+Walking is a lot rarer in Girton but doable if you want.
+It’s about a 40 minute walk to town walking along Huntington Road.
+For those heading to Sidgewick Site, there’s a new shortcut via Eddington.

 There’s also extensive bus services from Girton to Cambridge.

 For those who want to get into the centre of town, the Citi 5 and Citi 6 buses regularly depart from Girton Corner, just by the college.
 It’s about £2 for a single.

 For the Sidgwick Site and the Station, the U bus departs from near Swirles Court, our new accommodation block, which is a 15 minute walk from Girton main site.
 With a CamCard, a single is £1 regardless of your destination.

 There is also a direct bus from Girton to the Station – the 1A – but this bus has a rather restricted timetable, and is designed for commuters to London (meaning it runs early in the morning and late at night.

 For those planning a night out (or who just want to make their lives easy) you can take a taxi.
 Cambridge has an Uber service and two licensed taxi services, Panther and CamCabs.
 Taxis into town cost approximately £8 (£11 if you are in a group of 5 or more).
 Girton students often like to travel together, which cuts the cost.